KiranGunathilaka/Jerry2D2/README.md

 # 🐭 Micromouse Robot Project

 This project showcases a compact, high-performance Micromouse robot built with minimal components and smart design choices.
-Despite its DIY aesthetic, the robot achieved **first place in two Micromouse competitions**, demonstrating robust navigation, efficient path planning, and reliable hardware integration.
+Despite its DIY aesthetic, the robot wins **more than 3 competitions**, demonstrating robust navigation, efficient path planning, and reliable hardware integration.

 ---